Published:

 5.2 Setting up Tap to Pay

-5.3 Setting up mobile card terminal
+5.3 Setting up a mobile card terminal

 6. Billing and association accounting

-After the festival, the treasurer wants to know: how much was received cashless, and how does the money flow to the association's account?
+After the festival, the treasurer wants to know: How much was received cashless, and how does the money flow to the association's account?
 For most Swiss PSPs, billing works as follows.

 7. Practical examples: How other associations do it

-Football tournament with catering
+Football tournament with festival catering

 Music association concert with bar